 Life: “Jesus… went about doing good” (Acts 10:38)

-If we truly follow our Savior’s direction, he will direct our lives into the most intricate and incomprehensibly beautiful paths imaginable.
+Both formulas are simple, but the results are endless, intricate and inspiring.
+If we truly follow our Savior’s direction, he will direct our lives into the most incomprehensibly beautiful paths imaginable.
 Avoid the darkness.
 Make your life beautiful!

 I’ve included this Mandelbrot zoom below because it touches my soul.